snu-mllab/preemptive-robustification/README.md

 ```
 ## Grey-box attacks on preemptively robustified images

 To conduct grey-box attacks on preemptively robustified images, run the following commands.
-You can specify the attack settings by changing the Attack (eval) section in each yaml file.
+You can specify the attack settings by modifying the ```Evaluation``` section in each yaml file.
 The default attack setting is 20-step PGD.

 ### 1. ℓ<sub>2</sub> threat model, ε = δ = 0.5